orion-pax/udemy-coding-challenge-web/README.md

 * The app presents a frontend UI to answer selected quiz.
 * The quiz consists of one or more questions.
 * The quiz only has multiple-choice questions.
-* The app should tells the user how he did at the end of the quiz.
+* The app should tell the user how he fared at the end of the quiz.

 This project is hosted at [Quiz App](https://orion-pax.github.io/quizapp/).